gnikyt/markdown-invoice/README.md

 ## Setup

 Simply create your invoice folders under `invoices/` directory.
-Example: paid, unpaid, estimates.
+Example: `paid`, `unpaid`, `estimates`.
 A recommended file naming format is `[YYYY]-[MM]-[DD]-[project].md` (2013-01-15-github.md).

-See `sample/` dirctory for an example invoice in Markdown and it's PDF output when generated.
+See `invoices/2013-01-15-sample.md` for an example Markdown invoice.
+The script uses a template `invoices/layout.html` to give the invoice its layout and styling which you can modify to your needs.

 ## Useage